Shakirahadjih/IoT/README.md

 ## Introduction

 In this manual we will try to connect an API (windy) with ESP8266.
 Windy is a wind and waves forecast for kiters, surfers and anyone else.
+The goal of this manual is printing the data that's coming from the API to the Arduino Serial Monitor.

 <!-- TABLE OF CONTENTS -->